History of the Collingwood Football Club: 2000

-The beginning of 2000 also signified a new beginning at Victoria Park, the dawn of a bold, bright and hopefully new era for Collingwood.
-Mick Malthouse, premiership coach for West Coast and previously a successful footballer, was lured to the club by McGuire, Buckley re-signed to the tune of five years, and the club finally well used its good draft picks after years of frittering away opportunities, snaring ruck protégé Josh Fraser with the first selection in the 1999 National Draft, lightning fast wingman Rhyce Shaw, the son of former club captain Ray and nephew of Tony, his mate from the northern suburbs, the gritty, pacy and daring Ben Johnson and Perth's indigenous energetic person Leon Davis.
+The beginning of 2000 also signified a new beginning at Victoria Park for Collingwood.
+Mick Malthouse, premiership coach for West Coast and previously a footballer, was lured to the club by McGuire, Buckley re-signed to the tune of five years, and the club used its draft picks, snaring ruck protégé Josh Fraser with the first selection in the 1999 National Draft, wingman Rhyce Shaw, the son of former club captain Ray and nephew of Tony, Ben Johnson and Leon Davis.
 Three of the trio formed part of the club's leadership group in 2007, with Davis also noted for his growing confidence in a leadership capacity.

 Under Malthouse, the club displayed glimpses of what was on offer in the coming years, with the young brigade leading the way to a 5–0 season in 2000, a turnaround previously unheard of from such no names.
 Buckley was everywhere in the opening half of the year, the Rocca brothers returned to their best form, and the kids, Adkins, Fraser, Johnson and Davis, enjoyed debuts to remember in the round one defeat of Hawthorn on a sweltering MCG under hot Melbourne skies.

 It all came to a grinding halt in round six when reigning premiers brought the kids back to earth with a shudder, giving them an old-fashioned football lesson.
 The rot set in again, albeit somewhat more accepted by the Collingwood faithful than it would previously have been, for they knew Malthouse's plan and how pain would be endured before they were rewarded with the promised pleasure.